soumyadeepDey1/soumyadeepDey1/README.md

-- 👋 Hi, I’m @soumyadeepDey1
+- 👋 Hi, I’m @soumyadeep Dey
 - 👀 I’m interested in Create and develop website..
 - 🌱 I’m currently learning React Js library..
 - 💞️ I’m looking to collaborate on get a chance work with a company for as a web developer..